tarissawoods/Car-Animation/README.md

 # Car-Animation
 # A dark car actually going on a starry midnight drive.
-# It's purpose is to entertain by showing a car going on a night drive with lots of stars in the sky.
+# Its purpose is to entertain by showing a car going on a night drive with lots of stars in the sky.
 import simplegui

 def draw_handler(canvas):